KevinKbyte/.dotfiles/cool_tricks.md

   https://stackoverflow.com/questions/192109/is-there-a-built-in-function-to-print-all-the-current-properties-and-values-of-a
   dir(obj)

-# TODO: i3wm move container to container with a certain mark
+# i3wm move container to container with a certain mark
  https://i3wm.org/docs/userguide.html#_moving_containers_windows_to_marks
   6.11.
 Moving containers/windows to marks
   To move a container to another container with a specific mark (see [vim_like_marks]), you can use the following command.